nhsengland/it-standards/infrastructure/readme.md

 ## Cloud First

-NHSEI's strategy and policy is to use Cloud over physical infrastructure.
+NHS England's strategy and policy is to use Cloud over physical infrastructure.

 Architectural approval MUST be sought before committing to any work that requires physical infrastructure.

 When deploying cloud infrastructure, the following general approach must be followed: SaaS is preferred over PaaS over IaaS.

 Cloud infrastructure MUST either belong to a vendor who will provide ongoing support and maintenance of the infrastructure for the whole life of the contract
-_or_ it must use the NHSEI Microsoft Azure cloud infrastructure.
+_or_ it must use the NHS England Microsoft Azure cloud infrastructure.

-Where NHSEI cloud infrastructure is used, it will be subject to our development, support and documentation standards.
+Where NHS England cloud infrastructure is used, it will be subject to our development, support and documentation standards.

 ### All physical and virtual devices MUST be updatable